This post may contain affiliate links for which I could earn a commision.

-Clean & Fast – to clean at the water line and all inside when the hot tub is empty.
+Clean & Fast – for cleaning inflatable hot tub at the water line and all inside when it’s empty.

 Once you assemble and fill your hot tub, your filter should be installed, you need to heat up the water to the required level for your comfort.
 When you get to that point the first thing you need to do is add your Metal Free to your water to prevent staining to your hot tub, run the tub for 30 minutes to mix it in and then you’re ready to balance your water.

 Check your water with the strips so you can start you’re water treatment.
 You are going to check the alkalinity of the water first.
 If you need to adjust the alkalinity you may need to buy some Spa Choice 472-3-5051 Alkalinity Up for Spas and Hot Tubs, 1-Pound, as it’s easier to control the pH levels when the alkalinity is correct.
 The level should be 80 – 140 parts per million (ppm).

 If you have to add product to the water to adjust let it circulate for 30 minutes before retesting.